12princ/12princ/README.md

 ###

-<h5 align="left">Graduating with a Bachelor’s in Information Technology 🎓 from Uka Tarsadia University, I’ve developed a versatile skill set that spans:</h5>
+<h4 align="center">Graduating with a Bachelor’s in Information Technology 🎓 from Uka Tarsadia University, I’ve developed a versatile skill set that spans:</h4>

 ###